johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 ## Proposed Solution

-Here's a proposal for a language feature that makes additional return values backwards compatible.
+Here's a proposal for a language feature that makes addition of return values backwards compatible.
 This proposal avoids adding additional syntactic complexity to the language using something I call implicit construction/deconstruction.

 ### 1. Functions Always Return Lists

 In most languages, functions accept lists of arguments, but typically return single values.
 But if functions always returned lists, additional values could always be added to the end of the list.

 Unfortunately, this would require extra code on the caller side to extract returned values from lists.
 But we could reduce that burden with a little syntactic sugar: allowing calling code to accept the values returned by a function using a **deconstructing assignment**:

 {{< highlight java "linenos=false" >}}